Standard V: Skills Outcomes and 4.2 CAA Standard

 Department of CDS Implementation:

 Accepted graduate students receive an informational packet which contains information about the English Proficiency Screening prior to entering the graduate program.
 The first day of classes, the incoming graduate class is once again informed at their graduate orientation of the policy and procedure that is in the orientation handbook.
-Screenings are completed in in the fall semester of the first year of the program.
+Screenings are completed in the fall semester of the first year of the program.
 The screenings are administered by second-year graduate student clinicians and supervised by clinical staff.

 - A hearing screening utilizing otoacoustic emissions